KhairulIzwan/Study-Session-vtune/README.md

 | Where       | Target System       | Local Host               |
 | What        | Analysis Target     | Launch Application       |
 | How         | Analysis Type       | Performance Snapshot     |

+*We will start **Performance Snaphot** as it presents a general overview of issues affecting the performance of your application on the target system*

 **Step 3: View and Analyze Performance Data**